mattvenn/zero-to-asic-www/content/post/mpw2.md

 {{< youtube jBrBqhVNgDo >}}

-And they have also announced a paid version of the service!
+And they have also announced a paid version of the service! $10k for 250 chips makes for $40 samples!

 ![Paid shuttle](/efabless_paid_shuttle.jpg)